fabric/fabric/sites/docs/getting-started.rst

             c.run('tar -C /opt/mydata -xzvf /opt/mydata/myfiles.tgz')

-Not hard - all we did was copy our temporary task function into a file and slap a decorator on it. `~invoke.tasks.task` tells the CLI machinery to expose the task on the command line::
+Not hard - all we did was copy our temporary task function into a file and slap a decorator on it. `~fabric.tasks.task` tells the CLI machinery to expose the task on the command line::

     $ fab --list